 Conversion Rate

-Customer acquisition cost (CAC) is the average cost to acquire a new customer.
-You can calculate the cost per acquisition by taking the total marketing and sales expenses and dividing it by the number of new customers acquired.
+CAC measures the average cost to acquire a new customer.
+Calculate it by dividing your total marketing and sales expenses by the number of new customers acquired in the same period.

-If you spent $10,000 on marketing and sales activities in a month and acquired 100 new customers during that period, your CAC would be $10,000 / 100 = $100 per customer.
-CAC is important to track because it can help you see the most cost-effective marketing channels and campaigns, which can let you reallocate the budget from less successful ones.
+For instance, if you spent $10,000 on marketing and sales activities in a month and acquired 100 new customers, your CAC would be $100 per customer.
+Tracking CAC helps identify your most cost-effective channels and campaigns, allowing you to reallocate budget from less successful initiatives.

 Retention Rate

-Retention Rate = ((Number of Customers at the End of a Period - Number of New Customers Acquired During the Period) / Number of Customers at the Start of the Period) x 100.
+Retention Rate = ((Number of Customers at Period End - New Customers Acquired During Period) / Number of Customers at Period Start) × 100

-If you started with 1,000 customers and acquired 200 new customers during a specific period, then ended that period with 900 customers, the retention rate would be (900 - 200) / 1,000) x 100 = 70%.
-Retention rate is important for showing how well your retention campaigns perform and can help you understand why customers leave.
+For example, if you started with 1,000 customers, acquired 200 new ones, and ended with 900 customers, your retention rate would be ((900 - 200) / 1,000) × 100 = 70%.
+This metric evaluates the effectiveness of your retention campaigns and helps identify reasons for customer churn.

-AARRR is a great framework for successful growth marketers as they can focus on strategies for each stage and track their progress by measuring specific metrics.
+The AARRR framework gives growth marketers a structured approach to develop strategies for each stage and track progress through specific metrics.

 Conclusion